cryptimeleon/cryptimeleon.github.io/docs/representations.md

 Finally, we call `getInt` to retrieve the `Integer` object that was stored inside the `BigIntegerRepresentation`.

 To complete deserialization, we need to restore `exponentX`.
-To do this, we use the `getElement` method of `Zp`.
+To do this, we use the `restoreElement` method of `Zp`.
 This method takes in a `Representation` and, if possible, restores the corresponding `ZpElement` from it.

-`getElement` is a method specific to `Zp` used to deserialize `ZpElement` instances.
+`restoreElement` is a method specific to `Zp` used to deserialize `ZpElement` instances.
-Other classes that can deserialize `Representation` objects usually have similarly named methods, for example `getEncryptionKey` for the `EncryptionScheme` interface that is part of Craco.
+Other classes that can deserialize `Representation` objects usually have similarly named methods, for example `restoreEncryptionKey` for the `EncryptionScheme` interface that is part of Craco.

 We have now completed the implementation of manual serialization and deserialization.
 To actually send the object over the wire, you will need to convert the representation to some format that can be sent.